 When Jet Li became a star in American theaters beginning with 1998 film Lethal Weapon 4, Corey Yuen’s action direction also gained recognition in the West.
 Yuen worked in the 2000 blockbuster X-Men as an action director, and Yuen would also choreograph the martial arts and action sequences in six of Jet Li’s other American films: Romeo Must Die (2000), Kiss of the Dragon (2001), The One (2001), Cradle 2 the Grave (2003), War (2007), and The Expendables (2010).

-Corey Yuen directed The Transporter and So Close, which were released in 2002.
+Corey Yuen directed The Transporter (2002) and So Close (2002).
 He did not to return to direct Transporter 2 (2005), but he was the fight choreographer and second unit director and his team of stuntmen and martial artists are featured in the film.

-Corey Yuen’s style of action is not as distinct as that of other Hong Kong action directors like Yuen Woo-ping and Ching Siu-tung, but Yuen’s style is noted for its speed, creativity, and higher emphasis on offence.
+Corey Yuen’s style of action is not as distinct as that of other Hong Kong action directors like Woo-ping Yuen and Siu-tung Ching, but Yuen’s style is noted for its speed, creativity, and higher emphasis on offence.
 One distinguishing ability of Yuen’s is his ability to mix hand to hand combat and gun fighting, two styles not often seen together successfully in Hong Kong action films.